Tanya Battiston, DVM

 Chief of Staff

-Her special areas of interest include ophthalmology, multi-modal prevention and management of osteoarthritis, management of endocrine disease, laser therapy, parasite prevention and control, and soft tissue surgery including medial canthoplasty, entropion, cherry eye and episioplasty surgeries.
-From 2008-2015, Dr. Battiston served as the veterinary correspondent for Fox 61 Connecticut in her morning segment, "Ask the Vet."
-She absolutely adores rabbits and works with rabbit rescues, including Every Bunny Counts as well as being the veterinarian to the Portrait Simple "Easter Bunnies" each year.
+Dr. Battiston was the veterinary correspondent for Fox 61 Connecticut from 2008-2015 in her morning segment, "Ask the Vet.".
 She routinely works with local schools during career days, outreach programs, and provides shadowing opportunities for aspiring youth.
-Dr. Battiston has a special interest in bulldogs, as well as other brachycephalic breeds working with many bulldog owners and rescues such as Long Island Bulldog rescue.
 She is also recognized as a member of the National Register's Who's Who in Executives and Professionals, and the Manchester Who's Who.

-Dr. Battiston currently lives in Farmington with her husband, two sons, three dogs, two cats, and seven rabbits.
+Dr. Battiston currently lives in Farmington with her husband, two sons, three dogs, two cats, and eight rabbits.